 I have been a personal chef for almost ten years now.
 Half of my clients host annual events, sometimes several times a year in their home.
 The other half of my clients hire solely for meal prep.
 I may also take on dinner parties from those that are not my regular clients, usually one-time-only events from people visiting the area in Airbnbs.

 If I said yes to every event that came my way, indeed I would probably be working every Saturday of the year.
 Most commonly, my regular clients have dinner parties in early fall and early spring.
 Airbnb events are usually late spring through mid Autumn.

 Myth #5 Personal Chefs Know How to Cook Everything

 It wouldn’t be possible for one chef to know how to cook every style of food well.
-That would be like a professor being proficient in every educational topic possible.
+That would be like a college professor being proficient in every educational topic possible.